artemkv/artemkv.github.io/probability_inference.md

 - You decide you want to minimize the error, so you go with LSE estimation and pick something like 26.4
 - This is your best guess based on the observation

-### Linear estimator
+### Linear LMS estimator

-- Least square error estimator is good, but may produce a complicated curve
+- Least square error estimator is good, but may produce a complicated curve, and calculating `c = E[theta|X]` in practice may be very difficult (e.g. involve multidimensional integrals)
-- Instead, we could decide to use a linear estimator `a*X + b`
+- Instead, we could decide to use a linear estimator, `c = a*X + b`, that models `c` as a function of `X`, and use it to produce an estimate
+- Turns out, this is not a completely crazy thing to do
+- And, in case of multiple data points, it actually looks more attractive
+- LMS in that case would be `E[theta|X1,X2...Xn]`
+- Our linear estimator is `a1*X1 + a2*X2 + ... an*Xn + b`
-- We will still minimize a quadratic distance from the line
+- We will still minimize an expectation of a quadratic error, i.e. `E[(theta-c)^2] = E[(theta - a*X - b)^2]`, with respect of `a` and `b`
-- With some skills in math, you could derive this expression
+- In this case, this translates to minimizing the distance from the line
+- As usual, take derivative and equal to 0, this will give you the values for `a` and `b` (omitted here)
-- In case of modeling signal+noise, `Xi = theta + Wi`, with all `W` independent and centered around it's mean, the linear estimator has a closed form solution
+- In case of modeling signal+noise, `Xi = theta + Wi`, with all `Wi` independent and centered around it's mean, the linear estimator has a closed form solution
-- If all distributions are normal, the linear estimator expression turns into `E[theta|X]`, so it becomes the same as an optimal estimator (LSE)
+- And, if all distributions are normal, this expression turns into `E[theta|X]`, so it becomes the same as LMS estimator
-- Another interpretation: linear estimation is basically LSE pretending that all variables are normal
+- This give this method another interpretation: linear estimation is basically LMS pretending that all variables are normal

 ## Classical inference